eda-globetrotter/lamiera-per-caldaie/src/graph/graph_notes.md

 + Number of edges in a directed graph: *n(n - 1)*.
 + Number of edges in a undirected graph: *\frac{n(n - 1)}{2}*.
 + *|E| \subseteq V \times V \dots* list of lists

+See \cite{Goodrich2013} (Python version) for a more intuitive representation/diagram of the edge list structure.

 ### Edge map